 3.58.
-Unified Ooff-site public communication centres (e.g. joint information centers), both-whether fixed-and mobile or virtual (in an online setting), provide a means for effective coordination of all information and activities associated with any emergency.
-Unified public communicationThese off-
+Unified off-site public communication centres (e.g. joint information centers), whether fixed, mobile or virtual (i.e. in an online setting), provide a means for effective coordination of all information and activities associated with any emergency.
+These off-site centres can be integrated within existing fixed or mobile units or be set up separately for public communication operations.

-Formatted: None, Font: (Default) Times New Roman, 11 pt, English (U.S.) site centres can be integrated within existing fixed or mobile units or be set up separately for public communication operations.
+3.59.
+These centres should:

-- 3.59.
-These centres should: - Be established and kept ready for use at the preparedness stage; - Be made known to the media in advance; - Provide for effective coordination and control of all official public information and activities within the unified command and control system; - Provide sufficient space and facilities for necessary public communication staff and, if appropriate, for media representatives to interact and work from; and - Provide systems to exchange PIO information and data throughout the unified command and control system.
+- (a) Be established and kept ready for use at the preparedness stage; - (b) Be made known to the media in advance; - (c) Provide for effective coordination and control of all official public information and activities within the unified command and control system; - (d) Provide sufficient space and facilities for necessary public communication staff and, if appropriate, for media representatives to interact and work from; and - (e) Provide systems to exchange PIO information and data throughout the unified command and control system.